ply2022/NanoSeqWorkshop/_episodes/01-hpg.md

 ### Displaying your current path/location

 `pwd` displays your "path", or your file location on HiperGator.
+This workshop will include code that you can copy directly from this page and paste into the shell.
+Right clicking is the same as pasting in Linux, so after copying the code, you can right click in the shell to paste it.

 ~~~
-$ pwd
+pwd
 ~~~
 {: .language-bash}